IAmCheeseman/love-2d-lib/README.md

 ## Vectors
 I have a vector class/table with some helpful functions.
 Call `require("tools/vector")` to get them and then `vec.new(<x>, <y>)` to get one.
 You can do math on them like you would anything else.
 They can be used in expressions how you'd expect.
+In theory could be added to the objects table, but we don't talk about that.

 **Vector Properties**